Passover DinnerPassover CelebrationHappy Jewish Passover

 • Place the asparagus in a large skillet.

-• Pour enough water to cover the asparagus and add 2 tbsp kosher salt.
+• Pour enough water to cover the asparagus and add 2 tbsps. kosher salt.

-• Reduce the flame and simmer for about 7 to 10 minutes till the asparagus gets tender.
+• Reduce the flame and simmer for about 7 to 10 minutes until the asparagus gets tender.

 • Meanwhile, place a small saucepan on medium flame and melt butter.